 By constructing the pyramid of ratios, you will have an extremely solid understanding of the business and its financial statements.

 Enroll in our financial analysis course to get started now!

 More analysis of financial statements

-We hope this guide on analysis of financial statements has been a valuable resource for you.
+We hope this guide on the analysis of financial statements has been a valuable resource for you.
 If you’d like to keep learning with free CFI resources, we highly recommend these additional guides to improve your financial statement analysis: